 The more clarity you have on who “owns” the control, the less time have you have to worry about scope creep and other nagging audit items.
 Time is money, so turn to NDNB and we’ll help you properly scope your SOC 2 audit.

-Determine the Applicable Trust Services Criteria (TSC): There are five (5) Trust Services Criteria (TSC) to consider in terms of SOC 2 reporting.
-Which of the TSC are going to be included in scope and why?
-Do you have client commitments for certain TSC’s?
-What is the basis for choosing the relevant TSC’s?
+Determine the Applicable Trust Services Criteria (TSP): There are five (5) Trust Services Criteria (TSP) to consider in terms of SOC 2 reporting.
+Which of the TSP are going to be included in scope and why?
+Do you have client commitments for certain TSP’s?
+What is the basis for choosing the relevant TSP’s?
 Important questions you need to get answers to, and NDNB can help with.

 Determine Azure Tools and Solutions to Use: Microsoft Azure has a large number of security and compliance tools and solutions for helping protect your environment; tools that also can be deployed for helping meet growing regulatory compliance requirements.